mweisman/gdbflee/readme.md

 # GDB Flee

-## A simple web service for helping your data flee File Geodatabaes.
+## A simple web service for helping your data flee File Geodatabases.

 ### Example
 If you just want to help your data flee, give [this app][app] a try.
 The app's [about][about] page gives some more details about the how and why of this.